-- Willing to embed in a host office for a period of one (1) year
+Willing to embed in a host office for a period of one (1) year

-The Technology and National Security Fellowship is meant to address a technological knowledge gap for top-level policy makers within the Department of Defense and the U.S. Congress.
+	Technology and National Security Fellows are meant to provide technical expertise and insight to top-level policy makers within the Department of Defense and the U.S. Congress.
 Fellows placed in Congressional offices will serve with Members or committee staff for one of the four defense committees of jurisdiction across both chambers of Congress.
 Fellows assigned to the Pentagon will be placed in the offices of Presidentially Appointed, Senate Confirmed officials in the Office of the Secretary of Defense, or other senior defense officials within the Military Services.
 Final placement of each Fellow will be determined based on their unique skill sets and host needs.

 	Congressional offices hosting Fellows will be limited to:

 	- Personal offices of Members of the HASC; SASC; HAC-D; SAC-D; HPSCI; and SSCI, or

 	- Committee Staff for HASC; SASC; HAC-D; SAC-D

 	Pentagon offices hosting Fellows will be limited to: